 - Zoom/Videoconference Calls — “Those with ADHD, dyslexia and autism for instance might have different sensory needs to neurotypical staff.
 In this new back-to-back zoom world, they might not feel comfortable using video calls.
 It’s important to find out their preferred communications method and support them with this – particularly if this is audio only.”
 (Ali Hanan, Chief Executive Officer, Creative Equals in How companies can support neurodiverse talent during days of remote-working

-- Start a Neurodiversity Center of Excellence (like EY) or Employee Resource Group (like Verizon Media)
+- Start a Neurodiversity Center of Excellence (like EY) or Employee Resource Group (like Verizon Media and Dell)

 - Create a D&I Report (see Microsoft D&I Report for example)